dward2/BME547/Resources/PyCharm/PycharmSettings.md

 Python option in the right side of the window (see below) and scroll down until you see the item "PEP8 coding style violation".
 Make sure that is checked.
-* NOTE:  `pytest --pep8` will have the final word on whether PEP-8 style is achieved.
+* NOTE:  `pytest --pycodestyle` will have the final word on whether PEP-8 style is achieved.
 So, do not rely only on PyCharm to check for this.
 ![](images/SettingsEditorInspectionsPython.PNG)

 ### Editor / Code Style / Python
 * Allows users to change settings in how the editor formats python code and gives some errors.
   + Be careful if you change any of these settings.
-For this class, the `pytest --pep8` program will be the final word on whether PEP-8 style is achieved.
+For this class, the `pytest --pycodestyle` program will be the final word on whether PEP-8 style is achieved.

 ### Line length guide